clear430/nonergodic-rl/README.md

 Research based on extending a [capstone](https://github.com/rgrewa1/capstone) project submitted in June 2021 at the [University of Sydney](https://www.sydney.edu.au), Australia.

+## Key Findings
+**Additive Dynamics**
+* Critic loss aggregation using MSE is an acceptable starting point but use of HUB, MAE, and HSC should be considered as there exists a string potential for ‘free’ performance gains dependent on environment.
+* Critic loss mini-batches appear to exhibit extreme kurtosis (fat tails) and so aggregating them using an empirical arithmetic mean (Monte-Carlo approach) severely underestimates the true population mean.
+* Multi-step returns for continuous action spaces using TD3 and SAC is not advised due to lack of global policy maximisation across the action space unlike the discrete case.

+**Multiplicative Dynamics**
+* The maximisation of probability-based expectations methodology offer by contemporary decision theory is wholly inappropriate for maximising wealth in multiplicative processes due to conflation of probabilities with payoffs.
+*  State-of-the-art model-free reinforcement learning algorithms (TD3 and SAC) designed to maximise expected additive rewards are modified to operate in any multiplicative environment.
+* The model-free agent now fully autonomously, self-learns the actions required to maximise wealth through the avoidance of steep losses, represented by raising the time-average growth rate.
+* The theory is experimentally validated by converging to known optimal growth-maximising actions (leverages) for gambles involving coin flips, die rolls, and geometric Brownian motion.
+* Cost-effective risk mitigation using extremely convex insurance safe havens is investigated where the model-free agent develops a strategy that indisputably increases wealth by reducing the amount of risk taken.
+* Direct applications encompass any situation where percentage changes (as opposed to numerical changes) in underlying values are reported, such as financial trading, economic modelling, and guidance systems.

+## Data Analysis
+Comprehensive discussion and implications of all results are described in `docs/RGrewal_RL.pdf`.

+The data regarding agent training performance (NumPy arrays), the learned models (PyTorch parameters), and coin flip experiments (NumPy arrays) have a total combined size of 16.5 GB.

+The breakdown for additive agents, multiplicative agents, and coin flip experiments are 2.5 GB, 13.7 GB, and 80 MB respectively.
+All data is available upon request.

 ## Usage
+Using the [release](https://github.com/rgrewa1/nonergodic-rl/releases) is recommended (contains only executable code).
+Contents of the `docs/` directory are excluded.

-All agent training is executed using `main.py` with instructions provided within the file.
+All reinforcement learning agent training is executed using `main.py` with instructions provided within the file.
 Upon the completion of each experiment, relevant directories within `models/` and `results/` titled by the environment name will be created containing all output data and summary plots.

 Final aggregated figures for all related experiments that share common training parameters are generated using `extras/gen_figures.py` and outputted in `docs/figs/`.
+The exact aggregation details must be inputted in the file.

-Binary coin flip experiments pertaining to empirical optimal leverages are conducted using `scripts/exp_multiverse.py` with data placed in `results/multiverse/` and  summary figures placed in `docs/figs/`.
+Binary coin flip experiments pertaining to empirical optimal leverages are conducted using `scripts/exp_multiverse.py` with output data placed in `results/multiverse/` and  summary figures placed in `docs/figs/`.

-The general process for generating all data involves the following commands:
+The general process for executing the code involves the following commands:
 ```commandline
 git clone https://github.com/rgrewa1/nonergodic-rl.git